Mór Kóczán: Athletics career and pastoral service

 Kóczán participated at the 1912 Summer Olympics under the pseudonym Mór Kovács to avoid conflicts with the church, which opposed his sporting activities.
 In the qualifying round of his main event, the javelin throw, Kóczán topped his group and achieved third best overall result with 54.99 metres.
 In the final round he improved it to 55.50 but could not match defending champion Eric Lemming (60.64) and Julius Saaristo (58.66), and eventually won the bronze medal thus becoming the first non-Scandinavian to win a medal in the javelin throw at the Olympic Games as well as the first Hungarian to win an Olympic medal in athletics.
 In the two handed javelin throw competition Kóczán finished 12th and in the discus throw event he came 33rd.

+Kóczán won the British AAA Championships title in the javelin event at the 1914 AAA Championships.

 In 1914, after seven years of pastoral service in Csallóközaranyos, and shorter spells in Diósjenő (1909) and Diósförgepatony (now Orechová Potôň; March 1910–May 1910), Kóczán was relocated to Csilizradvány (now Čiližská Radvaň).
 In the same year, he married Karola Halász, with whom he had two daughters, Gizella and Edit.
 Upon the reluctance of the church towards athletics toned down, Kóczán formed a sports club in Csilizradvány and organized sporting activities in the village.